Frensham Heights School, near Farnham

 Brendan Horstead is the Head of Creative Arts and he’s passionate about fostering a love of the arts in all of his students.
 He’s keen to develop a sense of individualism in his students – an ethos which runs throughout the school – as it’s from here, he says, that creativity and confidence grows.

-At A-level, 64% achieved A*-B, with 33% at A-A*.
-Particularly strong were languages (100% A* in Italian, Turkish, Russian and German), Fine Art (50% A8, 100% A*-B) and English Literature (75% A*-B).
-Students go on to a wide range of university placements from Frensham Heights to study a wide range of courses – particularly creative courses – including one in 2018 to Cambridge to study architecture and one to study graphic arts in New York.
+Students go on to a wide range of university placements from Frensham Heights to study a wide range of courses including one in 2019 to Cambridge to study maths.

 Rick Clarke is brand new to the school, having arrived in January 2019.
 South African born and raised, and the son of an English teacher, he believes a love of education is in his genetics.
 Before coming to Frensham Heights, Rick was the Deputy Head at Warminster School in Wilts, and before that was House Master at Wellington College in Berks.
 He’s also been Head of English at St John’s College in South Africa and Brighton College.